Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Application: Analysis of Defensive Deception utilizing Asymmetric Recognition

 Definition~\ref{def:passive_bluffing} requires the sender's belief to be invariant over time.
 If the strategy is passively bluffing, the adversary cannot identify whether the defender is aware of the exploited vulnerability or not even in an asymptotic sense.
+Note that the introduced passively bluffing strategies can be regarded as a commitment.
+It is well known that restricting feasible strategies, referred to as commitment, can be beneficial in a game~\cite{Heifetz2012Commitment,Letchford2014Value}.
+In what follows, we investigate the effectiveness of the specific commitment.

 Passively bluffing strategies can relax the condition for asymptotically benign strategies.
 The following lemma holds. \begin{lem} Consider the game $\mc{G}_2$.
 If a passively bluffing strategy profile $s$ satisfies